 - University of Chicago, and

-Ph.D. students enrolled for at least one full academic year in the Graduate Groups in Ancient History, Classical Studies, Art and Archaeology of the Mediterranean World, History of Art, Religious Studies, German, Political Science or History may, subject to the approval of their graduate group and the instructor, enroll for a maximum of four courses at the Jewish Theological Seminary.
+Ph.D. students enrolled for at least one full academic year in the Graduate Groups in Ancient History, Classical Studies, Art and Archaeology of the Mediterranean World, History of Art, Religious Studies, Germanic Languages, Political Science, or History may, subject to the approval of their Graduate Group and the instructor, enroll for a maximum of four courses at the Jewish Theological Seminary.

 Details regarding the institutional exchange agreements are available from the Office of the Vice Provost for Education.